shelleywong/CSCI211-Course-Materials/CURE-E/qft.md

 ## Preparation

 Nowadays, we have access to vast amounts of data, but it can sometimes be difficult to extract useful information from that data.
 Take a look at the example dataset: `assets/chico-weather-2018-2022.csv`.
 Each row displays the readings from a given day.
 Columns include station ID, station name, date, and data related to precipitation and air temperature.
 The [Global Historical Climatology Network Daily Documentation](https://www.ncei.noaa.gov/pub/data/cdo/documentation/GHCND_documentation.pdf) can be used as a reference.
-While the data is organized, it is still challenging to find specific pieces of information.<br>
+While the data is organized, it can still be challenging to find specific pieces of information, or discover answers to questions that previously had no known solution.<br>

-Take a few minutes to individually look at the data and think about different types of insight that could be gained from the data.<br>
+Take a few minutes to individually look at the data and think about different types of insight that could be gained from the data.
+Consider different stakeholders who could benefit from analysis of climate information -- individuals in agriculture, emergency management, renewable energy, tourism, outdoor recreation, and government agencies -- people like city planners, student club leaders, farmers, gardeners, delivery drivers, event planners, etc.<br>

+Consider these examples of areas where you could provide new knowledge for stakeholders:
+* Exploring average temperatures throughout the growing season, including the last frost date in spring and the first frost date in fall, which could be helpful for farmers and home gardeners.
+* Identifying historical precipitation patterns that can help city planners assess flood risks and develop appropriate drainage systems and flood control measures.
+* Examining historical weather data to help campus student organizations and event planners schedule outdoor campus events, ensuring better attendance and participant comfort, or helping students plan for commutes and travel during breaks.
+* Determining if there is a trend in the frequency or intensity of heatwaves, which could help public health departments develop action plans and provide guidance for vulnerable populations, such as the elderly, children, or people with pre-existing health conditions.<br>

+We will use a shared Google Doc to complete this assignment(link on Canvas).
+- Divide yourselves into groups of 3-5 students
+- Decide how you will complete this exercise (e.g. Who will type the questions?
+How are you making sure that everyone gets a chance to provide input?)
+- List the names of each team member (first and last)<br>

 ## Process